 Actual association by giving of evidence is straightforward.
-Implied association is less straightforward - this might arise if an Athlete is banned for x years, but returns to involvement with sport in (say) $x^{-2}$ years.
+Implied association is less straightforward - this might arise if an Athlete is banned for x years, but returns to involvement with sport in (say) $^{x-2}$ years.
 Observers may conclude that the reason for the early return is that the Athlete or Athlete Support Personnel must have provided assistance to the Anti-Doping authorities, and indeed must have given assistance in relation to a specific case.
 How likely this is will depend on each case.
-That risk needs to be communicated to the Athlete or Athlete Support Personnel by a RMA: even though the process of a case may not require the Athlete's or Athlete Support Personnel's involvement to be disclosed, the overall circumstances may lead others to conclude that this must have been the case.
+That risk needs to be communicated to the Athlete or Athlete Support Personnel by a Polymorter Personnel by a Polymorter Personnel involvement to be disclosed, the overall circumstances may lead others to conclude that this must have been the case.